Connect With Us

 Winston-Salem Meetings and Conventions

-07/10/2013 - Visit Winston-Salem closed its 2012-13 fiscal year June 30 with a four percent increase, year over year, in future convention and sports events bookings.
-The bookings account for more than 71,000 room nights in Forsyth County hotels and are estimated to generate $73 million in economic impact for the Winston-Salem area.
+07/16/2014 - Visit Winston-Salem closed its 2013-14 fiscal year June 30 by securing 143 future convention and sports events totaling more than 73,000 room nights in Forsyth County hotels estimated to generate $78 million in delegate spending for Winston-Salem.